Skip to main content

 Water Potential (Ψ)

-Water potential (Ψ) is a measure of the potential energy in water, influencing the direction of water movement.
-It is composed of two components: solute potential (ΨS) and pressure potential (ΨP).
-Water moves from areas of higher water potential to lower water potential, affecting plant cell turgor and overall health.
+Water potential (Ψ) is a measure of the potential energy in water, influencing the movement of water in plant cells.
+It is determined by solute potential (ΨS) and pressure potential (ΨP).
+Water moves from areas of higher water potential to lower water potential, and understanding this concept is crucial for analyzing water movement in plant cells.

 Recommended video: